1iveowl/Plugin.SegmentedControl/README.md

 ## Why this library?
 There are other Segmented Control libraries out there.
 This library adds two important capabilities:
-- It works across all four key platforms: iOS, Android, macOS, and UWP - all other libraries I've encounted lack UWP and/or macOS.
+- It works across all four key platforms—iOS, Android, macOS, and UWP—whereas other libraries I've encountered lack UWP and/or macOS support.
-- It's based on .NET Standard 2.0
+- It's based on .NET Standard 2.0.

-Furthermore, this library is has more flexibility and features than other libraries that I'm aware of.
+Furthermore, this library has more flexibility and features than any other library I'm aware of.

 Enjoy!
-And please don't forget to star this project if you find it useful and/or provide feedback if you run into issues or shortcomings.
+Please star this project if you find it useful, and provide feedback if you encounter issues or shortcomings.

 ## Supported platforms
 |Platform|Supported|Version|Renderer|